 “The government will not publish KS2 school level data for the 2021 to 2022 academic year.
 The last available public data is from the 2018 to 2019 academic year.
 It is important to note that the data from that year may no longer reflect current performance.”

-You must publish the following details from your school’s most recent key stage 4 performance measures as published by the Secretary of State.
+You should publish the following details from your school’s most recent key stage 4 performance measures, as published by the Secretary of State.
 For most schools, once published, these will be the performance measures for the 2021 to 2022 academic year:

 - Progress 8 score

 - attainment in English and maths - percentage of pupils achieving a grade 5 or above in GCSE English and maths

 - English Baccalaureate (EBacc) average point score (APS)

 - the percentage of pupils that enter the English Baccalaureate (EBacc), and

 - the percentage of pupils staying in education or going into employment after key stage 4 (pupil destinations)